These spiced, soft and chewy gingerbread cookies are quick and easy to make, so hand those little helpers the cookie cutters, and let’s get festive!

 Decorated with royal icing, these gingerbread cookies are crunchy around the edges and chewy in the center.

 The sultry winter evenings are upon us and bring with them the perfect opportunity to snuggle up under the glow of the twinkling Christmas lights on the tree.
-Have the Christmas tunes gently playing, and pour a large cold glass of milk to compliment the zesty, fragrant, and warming flavor of these gingerbread cookies.
+Have the Christmas tunes gently playing, and pour a large cold glass of milk to compliment these gingerbread cookies' zesty, fragrant, and warming flavor.

 As Christmas fast approaches and panic sets in as we scramble around for those last-minute gifts, rest assured all is not lost!
 Whip up a few batches of this gingerbread cookie recipe and wrap with cellophane and a cute festive ribbon, or stack in a mug or cookie tin and gift those nearest and dearest.

 Every Christmas, my friends and I hold a dessert swap, and every year I bake batches upon batches of any and every type of cookie, and there are never any complaints; cookies are, without fail, a crowd-pleaser.
 Decorating the cookie is the best part; it is like making a Christmas ornament, and you can really go to town and add your festive flair!

 Well, back to the gingerbread cookies or, as my son calls them, “cookie babies.”
 When the kids help, be prepared.
 IT WILL GET MESSY.
 Get your kitchen towel, mops, duster, and the whole cleaning crew ready; there will be utter chaos.
 I kid.
 Don’t you love their tiny hands helping out?
 I adore it.